MariaProcopii/LFAF/reports/FIRST_LAB_REPORT.md

 ## Implementation description

-First of all I started by implementing the `Grammar` class wich contains a set of terminal, non-terminal variables, hashMap of roductions and start symbol.
+First of all I started by implementing the `Grammar` class wich contains a set of terminal, non-terminal variables, hashMap of productions and start symbol.
 To make an instance of the grammar class you should provide a char list of mentioned above elements.
 Methods `genNonTerminalVariables()` and `genTerminalVariables()` just take the provided char list and add it in a hashSet.
 Method `genProductions()` makes a hashMap wich contains left side of production ( the key ) and the arraylist of possible right side ellements ( the value ).
 It checkes if the passed ellement form the list exists in hashMap and add it by key.
 If it is not pressent, it adds it and make a new arraylist.

 ```
  public void genProductions(char[] prodKey, String[] prodVal) {